Low oil prices threaten Norway's Arctic, UK's mature fields

 In British waters, oil investments peaked at 14.4 billion pounds in 2013 and were expected to be half that much by 2016, even before the recent oil price plunge.
 Norwegian oil investments, seen hitting a record $34 billion this year, could fall 15 percent next year.

-“Oil majors started to realize that their business model doesn’t work unless the oil price continues to rise,” Torbjoern Kjus, an oil analyst DNB bank, said.

-Additional reporting by Alister Doyle and Stine Jacobsen in Oslo and Claire Milhench in London; editing by Jane Baird
+“Oil majors started to realise that their business model doesn’t work unless the oil price continues to rise,” Torbjoern Kjus, an oil analyst DNB bank, said.
+(Additional reporting by Alister Doyle and Stine Jacobsen in Oslo and Claire Milhench in London; editing by Jane Baird)